Skip to main content

 TruckBed lengthRecommended Kimbo

 Don't see your truck?
-See the full truck fit guide for 30+ trucks, including Ram, GMC, Honda Ridgeline, Rivian R1T, and trim-specific fit notes (Tacoma TRD Pro, F-150 Raptor, Tundra TRD Pro, etc.).
+See the full truck fit guide for 30+ trucks (including GMC, Honda Ridgeline, Rivian R1T) and trim-specific fit notes (Tacoma TRD Pro, F-150 Raptor, Tundra TRD Pro).
+Cross-shopping?
+Browse the comparison hub for per-truck "best camper" guides and category comparisons (hard-side vs pop-up, Kimbo vs Lance model pairs).

 Watch / KIMBO Series 6 Truck Camper Tour